sveinbjornt/searchfs/README.md

 with interlinked nodes that did not match the hierarchical folder structure.
 This meant that volumes could be searched very quickly regardless of size.

-The Classic Mac OS exposed this functionality via the `FSCatalogSearch()` function, which iterated efficiently over the nodes, thus minimizing disk seek times.
+Classic Mac OS exposed this functionality via the `FSCatalogSearch()` function, which iterated efficiently over the nodes, thus minimizing disk seek times.
 In the pre-SSD era, this gave the Mac a significant performance advantage over Windows when it came to full-volume search.
 For a long time,